ricardocosta/react-template/README.md

 #### `yarn build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
+Open [http://localhost:5000](http://localhost:5000) to view it.

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.